 The difference between TIG and MIG welding is that MIG uses continuous feeding wire, and TIG uses welding rods that slowly feed them into the welding place.

 Both TIG and MIG welding uses an electric arc to make the weld.
-With help of mig welding, you can weld a variety of materials such as stainless steel, mild steel and aluminium.
+With the help of MIG welding, you can weld various materials such as stainless steel, mild steel, and aluminum.
 On the other hand, tig welding is more commonly used for thinner gauge materials.

-TIG welding the TIG stands for tungsten inert gas arc welding, from American welding society it is also known as (GTAW).
+TIG welding TIG stands for tungsten inert gas arc welding.
+From the American welding society, it is also known as (GTAW).
 The TIG stands for tungsten inert gas welding.
-This welding process is also called as gas
+This welding process is also called gas welding.

-It is a welding process, in which heat is produced by an electric arc ignited between a base metal (workpiece) and non-consumable tungsten electrode.
+It is a welding process in which heat is produced by an electric arc ignited between a base metal (workpiece) and the non-consumable tungsten electrode.

 TIG welding uses a tungsten electrode because tungsten has a high melting point.
-When we tig weld electrode gets hot but it doesn’t melt we say that is a non-consumable electrode.
-Non-consumable electrode doesn’t mean it lasts forever that just means that it doesn’t melt and become a part of the weld.
+When the tig weld electrode gets hot but doesn’t melt, it is a non-consumable electrode.
+The non-consumable electrode doesn’t mean it lasts forever that just means that it doesn’t melt and become a part of the weld.

-- For most metal, the current is direct current or DC.
+- For most metals, the current is direct current or DC.

 - The heat generated by the arc melts the workpiece edges and joins them.